G-III (GIII)

 G-III historically did a mediocre job investing in profitable growth initiatives.
 Its five-year average ROIC was 8.3%, somewhat low compared to the best consumer discretionary companies that consistently pump out 25%+.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Fortunately, G-III’s ROIC averaged 1.3 percentage point increases over the last few years.
-This is a good sign, and we hope the company can continue improving.
+Unfortunately, G-III’s ROIC has stayed the same over the last few years.
+If the company wants to become an investable business, it must improve its returns by generating more profitable growth.

 10. Balance Sheet Assessment